VOLTTRON/volttron/docs/source/introduction/platform-install.rst

 Step 3 - Setup virtual environment
 ==================================

-The :ref:`bootstrap.py <Bootstrap-Options>` script in the VOLTTRON root directory will create a `virtual environment <https://docs.python-guide.org/dev/virtualenvs/>`_ and install the package's Python dependencies.
+The :ref:`bootstrap.py <Bootstrap-Process>` script in the VOLTTRON root directory will create a `virtual environment <https://docs.python-guide.org/dev/virtualenvs/>`_ and install the package's Python dependencies.
 Options exist for upgrading or rebuilding existing environments, and for adding additional dependencies for optional drivers and agents included in the repository.